Ardtornish Primary School

 Learning at home - a shared responsibility.

-Teachers have a responsibility for providing students with a planned learning program and monitoring their progress but the responsibility for ensuring that students engage with this program rests jointly on caregivers and the student themselves.
-Therefore the Department has established responsibilities for both which are listed here.
+Teachers have a responsibility for providing students with a planned learning program but the responsibility for ensuring that students engage with programsvwill rests jointly on caregivers and the student themselves.
+The Department has established responsibilities for both which are listed here.

 Advice to Parents